outlearn-content/angular/sections/step_05.md

 ```

 Note: Because we loaded Jasmine and `angular-mocks.js` in our test environment, we got two helper
-methods module} and {@link angular.mock.inject inject that we'll
+methods module and inject that we'll
 use to access and configure the injector.

 We created the controller in the test environment, as follows: